solid/webid-profile/README.md

 * Jeff Zucker

 ## Participation
+All contributors to any Work Items must be members of the Solid CG.
+It’s easy to [join the CG](https://www.w3.org/community/solid/join).

+Anyone can join the [Solid WebID Profile chat](https://gitter.im/solid/webid-profile).

 Tuesdays, 16:00 UTC at https://meet.jit.si/solid-profile .
 Meetings are transcribed and [published](https://github.com/solid/webid-profile/tree/main/meetings/).

 ## Code of Conduct